The council tax owed at a (domestic) property can be reduced, depending on:

 Council tax discount for carers

 Those who provide care at an address they share with a disabled person can apply for a caring for disabled persons council tax discount.

-Properties under major structural repair or renovation
+Properties under major structural repair

 Complete a application form for a council tax discount (unoccupied properties undergoing major or structural repair) and provide us with supporting documentation to be considered for a discount.